-Sheriff Principal Abercrombie is the Council's sheriff principal member.
+Sheriff Principal Craig Turnbull is the Council's Sheriff Principal member.

 David is a Solicitor Advocate and joined the Crown Office and Procurator Fiscal Service, following a spell in private practice, in 1996.
 He worked as a Procurator Fiscal Depute in Paisley until 1999, when he was seconded to the Lockerbie criminal trial team until after the trial, when he was promoted to Principal Depute, Aberdeen.